elliotboney/my-claude-dotfiles/README.md

-# My Cursor Dotfiles
+# My Claude Code Dotfiles

 Hey all!
-Just stashing my personal collection of dotfiles for cursor that I'm using.
+Just stashing my personal collection of dotfiles for Claude Code that I'm using.
 Some are made by me, some are yoinked from others and modified and some might just be yoinked.

 ## Commands